-Welcome to the graduate program in Statistics at the University of Houston-Clear Lake.
-The Statistics program offers a Master of Science in Statistics.
-Its focus is interdisciplinary and students are trained to apply their knowledge of statistics in the fields of medicine, insurance, finance, education, sciences and engineering.
-The UHCL graduates in Statistics have been placed in diverse careers, including statistician / biostatisticians and analysts in the field of medical institutes, banking, insurance, investment, energy, environmental sciences, researchers, etc. Some of our graduates employed in banking and insurance companies are making six-figure salaries.
+University of Houston-Clear Lake's Statistics Program offers a master's degree with an interdisciplinary focus.
+You'll be trained to apply your knowledge of statistics in the fields of medicine, insurance, finance, education, sciences and engineering.
+UHCL graduates of the Statistics Program have been placed in diverse careers, including statisticians, biostatisticians and analysts, many of which earn a six-figure salary.

 Why Study Statistics?

-- It involves collection, analysis, interpretation of data, as well as effective communication and presentation of results relying on data.
+- Statistics involves collecting, analyzing, and interpreting data.
+It also involves effective communication and presentation of results relying on data.

-- From medical studies to scientific experiments, from polling organizations to National Security Agency, from the Curiosity exploring Mars to social network sites like Facebook, even from shopping at local stores such as Kroger, CVS, Randalls, etc., data is being diligently and consecutively collected for its use in quantitative analysis and inference to evaluate needs of the societies.
+- From medical studies and scientific experiments to social networking sites and shopping, data is being diligently and consecutively collected for quantitative analysis and inference to evaluate needs of the societies.

-- Knowledge in statistics provides you with the fundamental tools and conceptual foundations in quantitative reasoning to extract useful and important information intelligently from data.
+- Knowledge in statistics provides the fundamental tools and conceptual foundations in quantitative reasoning to extract useful and important information intelligently from data.

 - Statistics M.S.

 - GRE Total Score of 290 (140 Verbal + 150 Quantitative)

 - Additional Requirements – Undergraduate degree in Math or Statistics; Students with an undergraduate degree in Engineering, Science or other field will be considered if the preparation includes an adequate number of upper-level credit hours in Math and Statistics.